-The Update Source Code operation synchronizes the source code you added in the IDE (Integrated Development Environment) with the definition of the extension elements.
+The Update Source Code operation synchronizes the source code you added in the .NET IDE with the definition of the extension elements.
 This operation involves the following steps:

 Generate the template files according to the definition of your actions, structures, and entities.